BrianInGermany/simple_website/_posts/2024-10-03-scotch_methode.md

 ---
 layout: post
-title:  "The SCOTCH Method of Problem Analysis"
+title:  "The SCOTCH Method of Problem Solving"
 description: "Distilling an issue's root cause"
 ---